Studying Nutrition

 • After completion, students are able to gain insurance with an accrediting body and set up in practice as a Nutrition Therapist with registration with a professional body.

-Nutritional Dieticians & Practitioners Course
+Nutritional Dieticians & Practitioner Course

 • 3-4 year courses which are more in-depth, including a high level of medical science, chemistry and biology.